-Recommended: The module can be taken during a study abroad term / semester and
+The module can be taken during a study abroad term / semester and complements the Mannheim curriculum of the student Recommended:

-complements the Mannheim curriculum of the student. , 22
+complements the Mannheim curriculum of the student.

 Course Hours per week Self-study ECTS

 International Course - Operations Management depends on course taken abroad abroad depends on course taken abroad depends on course taken abroad

 ECTS in total: depends on course

 taken abroad

-Form of assessment depends on course ta iken abroad
+Form of assessment depends on course taken abroad

 Lecturer/Person in charge Lecturer at the host university; in Mannheim the respective Teaching Area is responsible for assessment of course

 Duration of module 1 semester

-Offering fall or spring semest er
+Offering fall or spring semester

 Language English preferred, but any other language possible if Mannheim faculty member is able to identify content and level

 Program-specific educational goals LG 1

 Grade graded

 Range of application M.Sc.
 MMM, M.Sc. depends on respective 1 0